knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 Great: *now* we see the dumped container.
 I want you to notice a few things.
 First, there are *no* service definitions at all.
 But we do have the 9 parameters.
-And that's it - the container is empty so far.
+And that's it - the container is basically empty so far.

 ## Loading the Yaml Files

-To get real services, you'll probably load a Yaml or XML file and start supplying the container with service definitions.
+To fill it with services, we'll load a Yaml file that'll supply some service definitions.
 Back in `buildContainer()`, this happens when the `registerContainerConfiguration()` method is called:

 [[[ code('a0ad70cd6c') ]]]

 I did skip a few things - but no worries, we'll cover them in a minute.
-This `registerContainerConfiguration()` actually lives in our `AppKernel`:
+This function actually lives in our `AppKernel`:

 [[[ code('6e93bf7162') ]]]

-The `LoaderInterface` that's passed an object that's a lot like the `YamlFileLoader` that we created manually in `roar.php` to load Yaml files.
-This loader can *also* read other formats, like XML - but other than that, it's the same: you create a loader and then pass it a file full of services.
+The `LoaderInterface` argument is an object that's a lot like the `YamlFileLoader` that we created manually in `roar.php`.
+This loader can *also* read other formats, like XML.
+But byeond that, it's the same: you create a loader and then pass it a file full of services.

 When Symfony boots, it only loads *one* configuration file - `config_dev.yml` if you're in the `dev` environment: